Strawberry Beds: Transport

 As of 2022, no bus or rail services serve the locality directly.
 The area is accessible by private car, bicycle or by foot.
 A bus route named the number 80 operated from 1940 to 1980 (approx.) operating from Aston Quay to Luttrelstown gates.
 It ran every two hours, although often less frequently.
 The service ended in the early 1980s due to the affordability of the motorcar.

 In an 1836 Ordnance Survey map of the area, two ferries are depicted as operating on the Liffey.
-One was situated at the bottom of Knockmaroon Hill and the other was a half-mile upstream where the current Farmleigh Bridge now stands.
+One was situated at the bottom of Knockmaroon Hill and the other was a half-mile upstream of the current Farmleigh Bridge.
 It is suspected that the ferry at this site was a private operation for the Guinness family as they owned land on the south bank of the river.
 The iron bridge eventually replaced the ferry.
-On the same map a ford was shown across the river at the site of the current Strawberry Hall pub but its use was dependent on river conditions.
+On the same map, a ford was shown across the river at the site of the current Strawberry Hall pub but its use was dependent on river conditions.
 Then, as now, the river can only be crossed safely at the bridges in either Lucan or Chapelizod.
 The cobbled flagstones which were placed on the riverbed to assist the horses and carts are still present to this day.
 Ferries continued to operate as a reliable means for foot passengers to cross the river in flood times as the boatmen and women were well acquainted with the river flow.
 Some of these ferries continued in operation up to the 1960s.
 Many local families also had their own boats to cross to the south bank.